SConsul/sconsul.github.io/index.md

 </p>

 <p style='text-align: justify;'>
 At IIT Bombay, I worked on generative models for transfering singing styles across unpaired music clips with <a href="https://www.ee.iitb.ac.in/~sc/" target="_blank">Prof. Subhasis Chaudhuri</a> as a part of my Bachelor's thesis.
 I also worked under the guidance of <a href="https://www.ee.iitb.ac.in/~asethi/" target="_blank">Prof. Amit Sethi</a> to develop a Reinforcement Learning based approach for semantic and interactive segmentation.
-Furthermore, I worked on deriving novel Lower bounds on policy iteration for multi-action MDPs under
+Furthermore, I worked on deriving novel lower bounds on policy iteration for multi-action MDPs under
 <a href="https://www.cse.iitb.ac.in/~shivaram/" target="_blank">Prof. Shivaram Kalyanakrishnan</a>.
 </p>